 Important things to consider after a tooth removal:

 - Limit strenuous exercise.

 Any of the activities described above can dislodge the blood clot or slow the healing process considerably.
 Exercise is mentioned because of the increase in blood pressure while working out.
 This blood pressure increase could cause the area to bleed around the blood clot, possibly dislodging or displacing it from where it needs to be.

 In the hours and possibly days after a tooth extraction, it is not uncommon to feel discomfort or pain emanating from the area.
 Using an ice pack and applying it to the outside of the affected area can soothe and cool the area, reducing both pain and swelling.
 The majority of swelling should have dissipated after a couple of days.

-If we feel it is necessary, we may provide you with a pain medication or an antibiotic prescription.
+If we feel it is necessary, we may provide you with pain medication or an antibiotic prescription.
 Always take these medications exactly as prescribed.
-Even if you are feeling better, the possibility of infection and any remnants of prior infections that caused the need for the tooth extraction in the first place, may still be prevalent and stopping antibiotics early can cause a slew of issues including the infection growing a partial immunity to the antibiotic, rendering it useless in future applications.
+Even if you are feeling better, the possibility of infection and any remnants of prior infections that caused the need for the tooth extraction in the first place may still be prevalent, and stopping antibiotics early can cause a slew of issues including the infection growing a partial immunity to the antibiotic, rendering it useless in future applications.

 Once it has been a little less than a week, you should very little discomfort and returned to your everyday brushing and flossing routine.
 If you are still experiencing any heavy bleeding, extreme pain, continued swelling, or an inverse reaction to the medication, please let your local office know immediately.

 Do you need a tooth extraction?
 We can help!
 Call us right now.